 “You … you fuckers of dregs and dogs!” raged Bagge, shaking his fists and foaming at the mouth with Otto’s blood and his own spittle.
-He was as drenched in blood as I was, and his wild hair and beard, rolling blue eyes, and sputtering anger made him look completely insane.
+He was as drenched in blood as I was, and his wild hair and beard, rolling blue eyes, and sputtering anger made him look completely unhinged.
 “You dare to lay hands on my property?
 You do this violence in plain sight of the God?”
 Teeth gnashing, he worked his fingers over his chest in strange pantomime while dancing from foot to foot, twitching his head everywhere to stare at the security auto, at me, at the crowd, as if all were offensive and enemy to him.

 The security auto dropped the gory pieces of Otto and stepped over the corpse.
 Though it too was covered in blood, the fluid ran quickly off its armor plating without soaking in.
 How efficient, how well-designed, I thought to myself calmly, looking up as it reached a pincered hand to take hold of me.